-6.4.4.1.2 Within 21 calendar days after first becoming aware thereof:
+6.4.4.1.2 Within 21 calendar days

-- Serious, unexpected, non-fatal adverse drug reactions; - Expected drug reactions whether serious or not which, in the investigator's opinion, are deemed to have occurred and/or be occurring at a significantly higher frequency and/or severity than expected; - A standard reporting form for drug related SAEs must be completed and submitted, if applicable, and should be attached to a more detailed narrative if the event occurred at the investigator's site.
-Other adverse events can be briefly summarised in a letter. - 6.4.4.2 Serious unexpected adverse events occurring at other South African and/or international sites which, in the investigator's opinion are related (or possibly related) to the research, at other sites should be reported to the HREC 1 or 2 in a line listing format, if deemed necessary, by the investigator. - 6.4.4.3 A summary of all submitted reports will be compiled each month and distributed to all HREC 1 or 2 committee members, for review and discussion at the monthly meeting. - 6.4.4.4 Events that are unexpected or repeated will be investigated further and appropriate remedial action taken, if deemed to be necessary by the HREC 1 or 2.
-Such action may include, but is not limited to:
+- Within 21 calendar days after first becoming aware thereof: - 6.4.4.1.2.1 Serious, unexpected, non-fatal adverse drug reactions; - 6.4.4.1.2.2 Expected drug reactions whether serious or not which, in the investigator's opinion, are deemed to have occurred and/or be occurring at a significantly higher frequency and/or severity than expected; - 6.4.4.1.2.3 A standard reporting form for drug related SAEs must be completed and submitted, if applicable, and should be attached to a more detailed narrative if the event occurred at the investigator's site.
+Other adverse events can be briefly summarised in a letter. - 6.4.4.1.3 Serious unexpected adverse events occurring at other South African and/or international sites which, in the investigator's opinion are related (or possibly related) to the research, at other sites should be reported to the HREC in a line listing format, if deemed necessary, by the investigator. - 6.4.4.2 A summary of all submitted reports will be compiled each month and distributed to the Chairperson, as well as to all HREC committee members, for review and discussion at the monthly meeting. - 6.4.4.3 Events that are unexpected or repeated will be investigated further and if deemed necessary by the Chairperson, will be reported to the Research Integrity Office and/or the

-6.4.4.1 Protocol revision/amendment, including possible modification of eligibility criteria in order to mitigate the newly identified risks;

-6.4.4.4.2 Suspension of enrolment of new research participants;

-6.4.4.3 Suspension of additional procedures in currently enrolled research participants;

-- 6.4.4.4 Modification of informed consent documents to include additional information about newly identified risks to new research participants; - 6.4.4.5 Provision of additional information about newly identified risks to currently enrolled research participants and a requirement for such participants to sign an informed consent addendum and/or update; - 6.4.4.4.6 Suspension and/or termination of the research
+- EXCO.
+Appropriate remedial action will be taken, if deemed necessary.
+Such action may include, but is not limited to: - 6.4.4.3.1 Protocol revision/amendment, including possible modification of eligibility criteria in order to mitigate the newly identified risks; - 6.4.4.3.2 Suspension of enrolment of new research participants; - 6.4.4.3.3 Suspension of additional procedures in currently enrolled research participants; - 6.4.4.3.4 Modification of informed consent documents to include additional information about newly identified risks to new research participants; - 6.4.4.3.5 Provision of additional information about newly identified risks to currently enrolled research participants and a requirement for such participants to sign an informed consent addendum and/or update; - 6.4.4.3.6 Suspension and/or termination of the research; and/or - 6.4.4.3.7 Reporting to the appropriate regulatory agencies if deemed necessary and required by the study protocol.